HoangLeKhanhHuyen/huyen_space/README.md

-Hi everyone, these are the projects that I analyze mobile sale and Vinamilk's stock price.
+Hi everyone, these are the projects that I analyze mobile sale, Vinamilk's stock price, Walmart's sales.
 Please have a look and give me comments for construction!
 Thanks everyone!

 For the first one, I use mobile sale dataset taken from kaggle to analyze, focusing on analyzing the relationship between factors and different brands affecting mobile sales.